Use Work Order Plans to create Work Orders for an Asset. Work Order Plans are based on a predefined time frame, or Counter or Measurement readings.

 Work Orders are only created for Assets that match the frequency setup in the selected Work Order Plan.

-Use the Planning Worksheet to calculate multiple Work Order Plans at a time and create Work Orders from the plans.
+Use the Planning Worksheet to calculate multiple Work Order Plans (and Round Plans if you use the Rounds module in EAM-BC) at a time and create Work Orders (or Round Orders) from the plans.

 - On your role center, select Work Orders > Planning Worksheet.